ecsmith/box-app/README.md

 Box Secure Transfer: A Chrome App
 ==================

 This Chrome Extension is designed two box users to securely transfer files.
-This was an exercise in using the Box API and in crafting a UX that makes the users feel secure.
+This was an exercise in using the Box API and in crafting a UX that allows the users feel secure.

 This is my submission for the ASE Exercise.
 My solution involved writing an extension of a sample chrome app written by box employees for exercising the Box Javascript SDK.
 The link to the sample chrome app–written by [Jeff Meadows] (https://github.com/Jeff-Meadows) can be found at the link below:  https://github.com/box/Chrome-App-SDK/tree/master/demo/box_app